eslaamehab/E-Commerce/README.md

 # E-Commerce
- This project is part of Database I course that aims at implementing an E-commerce website that provides these features to merchandisers and customers.
+ This project is part of Database I course that aims to implement an E-commerce website that provides these features to merchandisers and customers.

+Not yet done